ivanitlearning/AWS-Associate-Courses/README.md

 ### 1.4.1.
 S3 Security

-**S3 is private by default!** The only identity which has any initial access to an S3 bucket is the account root user of the account which owns that bucket.
+**S3 is private by default!** Although it resides in the AWS public zone.
+The only identity which has any initial access to an S3 bucket is the account root user of the account which owns that bucket.

 #### 1.4.1.1.
 S3 Bucket Policy